w3f/polkadot-wiki/docs/learn/learn-runtime-upgrades.md

 changes to networking.
 It is essential to check the release notes, starting with the upgrade priority and acting accordingly.

-General infrastructure providers, aside from following the Polkadot releases and upgrading in a timely manner, should monitor changes to runtime events and auxiliary tooling, such as the [Substrate API Sidecar](https://github.com/paritytech/substrate-api-sidecar).
+General infrastructure providers, aside from following the
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} releases and upgrading in a timely manner, should monitor changes to runtime events and auxiliary tooling, such as the [Substrate API Sidecar](https://github.com/paritytech/substrate-api-sidecar).

-Transactions constructed for runtime `n` will not work for runtimes `>n`.
+Transactions constructed for runtime `n` will not work for any other runtime `>n`.
 If a runtime upgrade occurs before broadcasting a previously constructed transaction, you will need to reconstruct it with the appropriate runtime version and corresponding metadata.

 ### For [Nominators](../maintain/maintain-guides-how-to-nominate-polkadot.md)